khusanov-m/Web-Development/README.md

 ---
 *[IT - House LLC v.2](https://it-house-llc.netlify.app/)* - Designed and Built by Mukhammad Khojiakbar Khusanov

-- several device versions available
+- Several device versions available
-- gulp collector used
+- Gulp collector used
-- comments in each file
+- Comments in each file

 Date: 25.05.2021
 ---